OmniSharp/generator-aspnet/README.md

 - `web` for Empty Web Application
 - `console` for Console Application
 - `mvc` for Web Application
-- `webbasic` for Web Application Basic
+- `mvcbasic` for Web Application Basic
 - `webapi` for Web API Application
 - `nancy` for Nancy ASP.NET Application
 - `classlib` for Class Library